MicrosoftDocs/architecture-center/docs/example-scenario/analytics/ingest-faa-swim-analyze-flight-data-content.md

 This solution shows how to integrate Chef Infra, Chef InSpec, Test Kitchen, Terraform, Terraform Cloud, and GitHub Actions to fully automate and create data analytics environments.
 It uses an Azure Databricks cluster to analyze the data.

 The solution uses the Federal Aviation Administration (FAA) System Wide Information Management (SWIM) system.
-It connects to TFMS (Traffic Flow Management Service) via a Kafka server.
+It connects to Traffic Flow Management Service (TFMS) via a Kafka server.
 For information about SWIM and TFMS, see the [FAA SWIM page](https://www.faa.gov/air_traffic/technology/swim).

 *Apache®, Apache Ignite, Ignite, and the flame logo are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
 No endorsement by The Apache Software Foundation is implied by the use of these marks.*

 ## Potential use cases

 This solution consumes multiple data sources for flight data patterns.
 It's ideal for the aerospace and aviation industries.

 The solution environment is flexible, so it can be extended to analyze other SWIM data sources or similar streamed data sources.